mxmtht/gpsa_sample_content/README.md

     ]
 }
 ```

+Every route has 4 fields, being:

+* `name`: A human readable label of the point
+* `fenceRadiusMeters`: The default radius of the circle that defines the geo-fence around all the route points
+* `code`: An optional country code to display a flag representing the audio's language
+* `positions`: This part will be dealt with later

 > 💡 The appropriate **fenceRadiusMeters** depends on your way of transport and route.
 For *cars, coaches, ships and boats* a fence radius of 50 to 80 (meters) has proven useful. *Biking and pedestrian* routes require smaller radiuses between 10 and 25 (meters).